søndag 7. august 2011

 • Love the tiny nudge/zoom with the camera when the Doctor figures out the saved/safe-bit.

-• Lovelovelove the way the Doctor stands at that lift when they are going down.
+• Lovelovelove the way the Doctor stands on that lift when they are going down.

 • I would have loved it if it was Lee that Donna ended up marrying in the end.
-Would have been very fitting.
+Would have been perfect.